hair

 Pregnancy and breastfeeding are unique and beautiful chapters in a woman’s life, yet they can bring surprising changes to your body, including your hair.
 For many women, hair becomes thinner, weaker, or sheds more during this time, especially between 2 and 4 months postpartum.
 OMI Hair Growth Peptides were designed to nourish your hair follicles from the inside out, offering one of the best formulas for hair growth that’s safe during this time.
 As one of the top-rated hair growth products and supplements, OMI helps restore strength and resilience at the root.

 Let’s walk through why these changes occur and how each of the ingredients supports your hair health so you can feel confident and informed.
 With any new supplement or vitamin, please discuss with your healthcare provider before starting something new.
-This information is not medical advice but educational content.
+This information isn't medical advice but educational content.

 Why Hair Changes After Birth